sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 9. SONiC supports Multiple Hosts mode where only one data client can be authenticated on a port and after that access is granted to all clients connected to the port
 10. SONiC supports Multiple Domain Authentication mode where only one data and one voice client can be authenticated on a port.
 11. SONiC supports Multiple Authentication mode where one voice client and multiple data clients can be authenticated on a port and these clients are then granted access.
-12. SONiC shall suport the following VLANs to authorize clients which fail authentication:
+12. SONiC shall support the following VLANs to authorize clients which fail authentication:
      - Unauthenticated VLAN
      - Guest VLAN
      - Monitor VLAN
      - Open VLAN
-     - Critical VLAN
-13. SONiC shall suport Voice VLAN to authorize Voice clients.
+13. SONiC shall support Voice VLAN to authorize Voice clients.
 14. The following PAC port modes are supported on SONiC:
     - Auto : Authentication is enforced on the port.
 Traffic is only allowed for authenticated clients
     - Force Authorized : Authentication is not enforced on the port and all traffic is allowed.